apache/jackrabbit-oak/oak-run/README.md

     * server    : Run the Oak Server
     * primary     : Run a TarMK Cold Standby primary instance
     * standby     : Run a TarMK Cold Standby standby instance
+    * dumpdatastorerefs : Dump all the blob references used to a file

 See the subsections below for more details on how to use these modes.